srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

-- Hashtable is **deprecated**.
+- It is the **oldest implementation of hash table data structure** in Java.
+An Hashtable key must not violate the *hashCode()* contract i.e. equal object must return same code.
 - It uses the concept of hashing using buckets (bins) for storing data.
+Internally it uses an array.
+Each position in that array is a **bucket** which can be NULL or contain one or more key-value pairs.
+The index of each pair is calculated, because finding an element by index is much quicker than iterating through the elements with the comparison sequentially.
+Hence it maps keys to indexes.
 - It is **deprecated** since **Java 8**.
 However, **ConcurrentHashMap is a great Hashtable replacement**.
 We should consider ConcurrentHashMap to use in applications with multiple threads.
 - It is **thread-safe** i.e. synchronized.
 - It is slower than HashMap and takes more memory because it is thread-safe.